anhinga/2023-notes/non-anthropocentric-ai-safety/LessWrong-April-3-post/README.md

   * Cooperation versus competition in multi-agent systems
   * Ability to competently perform moral reasoning
   * Studying the technical problems of rapidly self-improving systems including stability and invariance of some important goals, values, and constraints

+But the situation also does depend a lot on how the world actually works (which is something we don't know, and something better thinkers will likely discover; what's safe and what's not safe will crucially depend on that).